3.1 FLEXnet Server Setup for Windows

 - Minimum recommended system RAM is 64 MB.

-Origin 2016 and higher Requires FlexLM Server verson 11.13 or higher in Windows
+- Origin 2016 and higher Requires FlexLM Server verson 11.13 or higher in Windows.
+Otherwise Origin can't connect to it.

-If you are setting up the server on a new machine, then simply download the FLEXlmServerSetup.exe and install it.
+If you are installing a FlexNet Server on a new machine, then simply download the FLEXlmServerSetup.exe and install it.
+Or if you have Origin DVD, you can also install from there.
 Please DO NOT install it to C:\Program Files\ or to your Desktop.

 Updating Existing FlexLM License Server

-For security reasons you must upgrade your FLEXnet server.
-This new FLEXnet server should NOT be run from inside the Program Files folder or Desktop.
-It is best to remove your older FLEXnet installation as follows, then install the new version.
+For security reasons you must upgrade your FLEXnet server to version 220.127.116.11 or later.
+And it should not be under Program Files folder or Desktop.
+So we recommend uninstall your old FLEXnet Server installation and then install the new version.

 To Remove your old OriginLab FLEXnet Server: